pascalenderli/IniBuffer/README.md

 ```

 ### Without Python Package
-Navigate into the download folder of this repository (IniBuffer).
+Navigate into the download folder of this repository.
 Then build the project using cmake:
 ```shell
 # Build
 mkdir IniBuffer/src/build